-I. Hakan Bortecene (Chairman)

-Michael P. Joyce (resigned 30 June 2022)

-David C. Manson (appointed 6 October 2022)

-John Coffey

-Alper Akdeniz

-James Gillan

-Murat Arig

-Erhan Raif

-Mustafa Kursat Asardag
+I. Hakan Bortecene (Chairman) David C. Manson (Until 4 April 2023) John Coffey Alper Akdeniz James Gillan Murat Arig Erhan Raif Mustafa Kursat Asardag

 Chairman of the Board Audit and Risk Committee

 Directors' indemnities

 The Bank has made qualifying third-party indemnity provisions for the benefit of its Directors which were made during the year and remain in force at the date of this report.